July 10, 2020 – Updated language of the policy to be more user-friendly, specifically outlining requirements in preparation for meeting the GDPR.

 You’re also asked if you’d like to receive email updates and news.
 If you check this box, your information will be added to our MailChimp list.

 If you are a registered member or have left comments on our site you can request to see or download the data we have about you.

 Typically for visitors that have left comments, the data will be their email address, any IP addresses assigned to them at the time of leaving the comments and the user agent strings of the browsers they used.
 The rest of the data is public as published by the visitors.

 For registered users or paying customers, this will also include profile information and download/payment histories.

 You can also request “to be forgotten” and we will erase any personally identifiable data we have about you.
 Of course, this excludes data we need for administrative or security purposes or if we are required by law to retain some of the data.

-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should contact us via the support page
+An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should contact us

 - Your personal information such as name, email address and country you reside in will be collected when you register.